ticoAg/auto-commit/docs/en-US/architecture.md

 > Updated: 2025-11-03 · Applies to v0.1.x (Node.js 22+ / Claude Code SDK)

-This document explains how `claude-auto-commit` works at a high level.
+This document explains how `auto-commit` works at a high level.
 The Chinese documentation is primary; this English version is a concise mirror.

 ## Goals
 - Seamlessly integrate AI-generated commit messages into daily Git workflows.